RileyMShea/prettier-lint-staged-testing/BENCHMARKS.md

   directly with node.
 This adds a delay of ~200ms to any command just by choosing to use the convenience of npm scripts.
 - Running `prettier` via `node ./node_modules/.bin/lint-staged` give us a 760ms pre-commit script.
-This is more than 5x faster than running eslint across the entire project.
+This is over 5x faster compared to running eslint across the entire project.